How to choose a pillow?

 There are different speciality pillow options if you do suffer from particular sleep issues:

-ORTHOPAEDIC PILLOWS: Generally, a firm pillow made in a specific shape and size to support your neck, shoulders or spine if you find you are experiencing an aching neck or head.
+Orthopaedic pillows: Generally, a firm pillow made in a specific shape and size to support your neck, shoulders or spine if you find you are experiencing an aching neck or head.

 See our guide to Best pillow for neck pain.

-ANTI-SNORE PILLOWS: Designed to help you breathe better with the aim to stop you snoring.
+Anti-snore pillows: Designed to help you breathe better with the aim to stop you snoring.
 There is little proof that these pillows, which come in many designs and sizes, are effective.

-COOLING PILLOWS: Created to keep your face cool as you sleep.
+Cooling pillows: Created to keep your face cool as you sleep.
 Can be helpful if you typically experience night sweats or hot flushes.
 These cooling pillows are filled with small beads that are supposed to absorb and whisk away heat.

-WATER PILLOWS: You can create your own levels of support and density with a water filled pillow.
+Water pillows: You can create your own levels of support and density with a water filled pillow.
 Water pillows are often recommended by chiropractors and physical therapists.

 How a pillow is constructed can have a big impact on the support it provides.
 A chamber pillow is essentially a sandwich with a central core of firm filling such as feather and outer surrounding chambers of soft, squidgy filling like goose down, as in the scooms pillow.
 This provides good support for the head and neck.